 Battery Life

 You should avoid their 1.5Ah battery power tool at all costs, but bigger batteries can get pricey.
-We found the 4.0Ah battery to be a better value on Amazon than the slightly bigger 5.0Ah battery.
+I found the 4.0Ah battery to be a better value on Amazon than the slightly bigger 5.0Ah battery.

 What Customers Are Saying